 At 1st level, the knave receives the Limit Break (A Knave’s Rebuke).

 A Knave’s Rebuke (Su): This Limit Break allows the knave to turn aside a blow that would strike her down, and uses it to strike against her foe.
 As an immediate action, taken when she takes damage from a melee attack, she may attempt to knock the blow aside.
-She must make a single melee attack with a wielded weapon against the creature attacking her.
+She must make a single melee attack with a wielded weapon against the creature attacking her, using up her normal attack of opportunity for the round.
 She gains a +2 circumstance bonus to this attack, and this bonus increases by 2 every four knight levels after 1st.
 If the attack beats the foe’s attack roll and their AC, she knocks the weapon aside with a devastating strike, avoiding the damage, and inflicting a confirmed critical hit on the creature attacking her.
 If it beats just the attack roll, she only knocks the weapon aside, and avoids the damage, and if it beats just their AC, she still takes damage, but after she inflicts a confirmed critical hit.

 This ability replaces one of the knight’s standard Limit Breaks.